 The Foundation is committed to greater diversity in the public sector through its support of African American and Latino student internships in Congress.
 In partnership with the Congressional Black Caucus Foundation and the Congressional Hispanic Caucus Institute, summer internships offer talented young African American and Latino college students, a behind-the-scenes look into the democratic process.
 In a series of educational opportunities on Capitol Hill, students are encouraged to explore diversity through civic engagement, and build coalitions based on shared values, purpose and goals.

 David Bohnett Foundation Leadership Programs

-With the David Bohnett Fellowship Program at the UCLA Luskin School of Public Affairs, outstanding graduate students in public policy, social welfare and urban planning are given hands-on responsibilities in the City of Los Angeles Mayor’s office.
-Fellows work under the direct supervision of deputy mayors, transforming scholarship into real-world governmental experience.
+With the David Bohnett Fellowship Program at the UCLA Luskin School of Public Affairs, outstanding graduate students in public policy, social welfare and urban planning are given hands-on responsibilities in the City of Los Angeles Mayor's office.
+View a list of current and previous fellows.

-At NYU’s Robert F. Wagner Graduate School of Public Service, the David Bohnett Public Service Fellowship gives three Fellows per year the opportunity to engage in the challenges of governing New York City.
-The program provides for two annual internships in the Mayor’s office - the highest level of NYC government, and a third position working with the President of the US Conference of Mayors, which has an ongoing partnership with the Wagner School.
+At NYU's Robert F. Wagner Graduate School of Public Service, the David Bohnett Public Service Fellowship gives three Fellows per year the opportunity to engage in the challenges of governing New York City.
+View a list of current and previous fellows.